Working With A Creative Photographic Mentor

 What is mentoring?

-Mentors provide objective, supportive and tailored advice to those needing help to move their career forwards.
+Mentors provide objective, supportive and tailored guidance to those needing help to move their career forwards by exploring ideas and options relevant to their practise.
 They are usually an industry professional that has lived and breathed the same career you aspire to have or someone who has been embedded in that world and gained expert, hand-on knowledge.
 I hail from the latter.

-Mentoring sessions ideally take the form of face-to-face meetings where the individual can voice their ideas, questions and concerns in private and gain relevant advice and guidance.
+Mentoring sessions ideally take the form of face-to-face meetings where the individual can voice their ideas, questions and concerns in private.

 A single session of 2-3 hours can be sufficient for some photographers to gain new insights and ideas to take their work forwards while others might prefer several sessions to work through different of aspects in their practice with support along the way.